-If you go wandering in the English woodland in April or May, you will likely stumble across the most beautiful sight.
-Vast stretches of wild bluebell forests carpeting the ground as far as the eye can see.
+Have you ever seen one of the UK's bluebell forests?
+If you go wandering in the English woodland in springtime, you will likely stumble across the most beautiful sight.
+Vast stretches of bluebell forests carpeting the ground as far as the eye can see.
 They create a stunning otherworldly feel to the landscape and from afar just seem to emit a purple glow.
 I was in Chantry Woods in Surrey when I found this wild bluebell forest and I was certainly not disappointed!

 The wild English Bluebell is recognizable by having just one line of flowers per stem that droop to one side in a lovely arc, as opposed to the more common Spanish Bluebell which stand upright and have several flowers all around each stem.